Home Destination Florence Falls: How to Visit, Swim & Plan Your Trip

 Rainforest gorge, creek crossings, shaded trail

-The staircase to the plunge pool is the quickest way down, but steep on the return.
-The Shady Creek Walk offers a more gradual loop through shaded forest.
-Allow at least 1–2 hours to properly enjoy the area, including time for swimming and photos.
+The staircase to the plunge pool is the quickest way down, but it is steep on the return.
+If you prefer a more gradual climb, the Shady Creek Walk offers a scenic alternative, looping back through shaded forest and along a peaceful creek.

 Swimming